llundquist/vsi-is/vsi_is_storage.md

 # Storage

-When you provision a virtual server through the beta offering, a 100 GB primary SAN boot volume is assigned to the virtual server by default.
+When you provision a virtual server, a 100 GB primary SAN boot volume is assigned to the virtual server by default.
 {:shortdesc}

 Portable storage and supplemental storage are not supported.